The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. My disability plan has been paying me a monthly income, but now they say I am no longer disabled and stopped paying.

 A. Disability plans are entitled to re-evaluate your disability status periodically.
-You need to submit whichever documents you have to prove that you still can't work.
-Based on the new documents, the plan can re-evaluate your status and claim that you are now able to work.
+Usually this occurs after the first two years of disability.
+That’s because most policies provide benefits when you cannot perform the duties of your own occupation for the first two years.
+After the two years, the policies ordinarily provide benefits only if you cannot perform the duties of any occupation.
+You need to submit whichever documents you have to prove that you still can't work in any job.
+Based on the new documents, the plan can re-evaluate your status as to whether you are able to work.
 If you can't convince the claims underwriter otherwise and you are truly still disabled, you will need legal assistance.

 Q. I have already been declared disabled by Social Security, doesn't my disability insurance have to cover me too?